 Under our By-Laws and North Carolina law, shares represented at the meeting by proxy for any purpose will be deemed present for quorum purposes for the remainder of the meeting.
 Directors will be elected by the vote of a plurality of the votes cast by the Common Shares entitled to vote in the election, provided that a quorum is present.
 Accordingly, Common Shares which are present at the meeting for any other purpose but which are not voted in the election of directors will not affect the election of the candidates receiving a plurality of the votes cast by the Common Shares entitled to vote in the election at the meeting.
 Proposals #2, #3 and #4 will be approved if the votes cast favoring the proposal exceed the votes cast opposing the proposal.
-Abstentions, broker non-votes and shares which are present at the meeting for any other purpose but which are not voted on a particular proposal will not affect the outcome of the vote on Proposals #2, #3 and #4.
+Abstentions, broker non-votes and shares which are present at the meeting for any other purposes and #4.
 For Proposal #5, the option of ONE YEAR, TWO YEARS, or THREE YEARS that receives the highest number of votes cast by the shareholders will be considered the frequency recommended by shareholders.
-Abstentions and broker non-votes will therefore not affect this vote.
-Any other proposal to come before the meeting will be approved if the votes cast favoring the proposal exceed the votes cast opposing the proposal unless the North Carolina Business Corporation Act requires that the proposal be approved by the affirmative vote of a percentage of the votes entitled to be cast on the proposal.
+Abstentions and broker non-votes will be approved if the votes cast opposing the proposal to come before the meeting will be approved if the votes cast favoring the proposal exceed the votes cast opposing the proposal to come before the meeting will be approved if the votes cast favoring the proposal exceed the votes cast opposing the proposal unless the North Carolina Business Corporation Act requires that the proposal be approved by the affirmative vote of a percentage of the votes entitled to be cast on the proposal.